 - Each additional dependant (child): +25% of SMI = +€356.13/month

-To illustrate, a family of four, two adults and two children, would need to demonstrate the following:
+For example, a family of four, two adults and two children, would need to demonstrate the following:

 | Applicant | Monthly requirement |